It’s Yates Springtime featuring the popular Tulip Festival is coming to Araluen again in 2022!

-Its Yates Springtime Tulip festival is scheduled to run in August/September 2022 at Araluen Botanic Park.
+It’s Yates Springtime Tulip festival starts on the 19 August – September 2022 at Araluen Botanic Park.

-The Festival is scheduled to start on the 19th of August end late September.
+The excitement is building as we prepare to launch the festival on Friday the 19th of August end late September.
 Dates might vary with weather conditions.

 Your enjoyment will be brought to you by a kaleidoscope of colour.
 Lots of colour!
-In the form of over 150,000 Tulips, and 36,000 Spring blooms.
-Internationally recognised Camellias, Azaleas, and Grand Magnolia trees are just some of the beautiful blooms you will spot against the backdrop of a stunning bushland setting.
+In the form of over 120,000 Tulips, and 36,000 Spring blooms.
+The show from the internationally recognised Camellias, Azaleas, and Grand Magnolia trees are just some of the beautiful blooms you will spot against the backdrop of a stunning bushland setting.